WATER SUPPLY

-70 percent of the earth’s surface is covered in water, but fresh water that can be used by living terrestrial species constitutes only 2.8 percent.
-In recent decades, their availability has been decreasing.
-We are talking about water access
+Seventy percent of the earth’s surface is covered in water, but freshwater that can be used by living terrestrial species constitutes only 2.8 percent.
+Their availability has been decreasing in recent decades.
+We are talking about water access.

 CAUSES

-The shortage of water is due to the increase in the world population, climate change, pollution, domestic, industrial and agricultural waste.
+The water shortage is due to increased world population, climate change, pollution, and domestic, industrial, and agricultural waste.

 ACCESS TO WATER

-In the last 50 years, the withdrawal of water has tripled, dramatically accentuating the differences in access to water resources
+Water withdrawal has tripled in the last 50 years, dramatically accentuating the differences in access to water resources.

 EXAMPLES

-An African farmer, for example, has twenty liters a day compared to a real daily requirement of 50 litres.
-In developed countries, daily consumption exceeds one hundred litres
+An African farmer, for example, consumes twenty liters a day, compared to the fundamental daily requirement of 50 liters.
+In developed countries, daily consumption exceeds one hundred liters.

 ITALY AND AFRICA

-Italians use a quantity of water 10 times higher than the real requirement.
-In poor countries, however, the high cost of supply and distribution technologies often hinders access to drinking water
+Italians use ten times more water than the actual requirement.
+In poor countries, however, the high cost of supply and distribution technologies often hinders access to drinking water.

 ESTIMATES

-Today it is estimated that one and a half billion people in the world do not have access to drinking water.
-According to the UN in 2020 the water deficit affected 22 percent of the population involving 48 countries
+It is estimated that one and a half billion people worldwide do not have access to drinking water.
+According to the UN, in 2020, the water deficit affected 22 percent of the population, involving 48 countries.

 WATER WARS

-For the control of access to water resources necessary for the survival of the populations, in different areas of the world water wars could arise
+Water wars could arise to control access to water resources necessary for the survival of the populations in different areas of the world.

 SOLUTIONS